 On April 9, 2019, the Waterman family was blessed with a new addition: Avery Tillinghast Waterman-Gibler!

-Heidi, Tam, Sandy and Jen hiked down to Balos Beach too.
+Heidi, Tam, Mr. Waterman and his friend hiked down to Balos Beach too.
 Their farewell night was spent at GDM Megaron Hotel overlooking landmark Koules Fortress and then at Atlantis Hotel Aquilla, before their delayed flights home.